The-Kirill/layout-designer-project-lvl1/README.md

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/The-Kirill/layout-designer-project-lvl1/workflows/hexlet-check/badge.svg)](https://github.com/The-Kirill/layout-designer-project-lvl1/actions)

 This is the first project in the layout profession.
 The task was to recreate the site from the layout.
-The accuracy of the tests is 7%.

     Click on the image to check the site.